-A program designed to prepare and support students who aim to use innovative approaches to address persistent social problems.
-The program is a weeklong workshop that will be held the last weekend of winter break, January 11 - 16.
-The program is run by Anke Wessels and modeled after an award-winning course she teaches at Cornell University.
-Select projects will receive funding, and the fellows will receive guidance in developing networks and mentoring support from alumni and community members.
+This program is designed to prepare and support students who aim to use innovative approaches to address persistent social problems.
+The program begins with a weeklong workshop during winter break facilitated by Anke Wessels and modeled after an award-winning course she teaches at Cornell University.
+Select projects receive funding and mentoring support.

-At different times throughout the year, social innovators and entrepreneurs will be available on campus to help students develop ideas and projects that seek to address a long standing social problem in innovative and creative ways.
-The Innovator-in-Residence will be available to meet with individuals or groups during office hours and will offer a workshop.
+At different times throughout the year, social innovators and entrepreneurs will be available on campus to help students develop ideas and projects that seek to address a long-standing social problem in innovative and creative ways.
+The innovator-in-residence will be available to meet with individuals or groups during office hours and will offer one or multiple workshops.